apiato/apiato/docs/_docs/B.general/responses.md

   }
 ```

+**Includes:**

+Informs the User about what relationships can be include in the response.
+Example: `?include=tags,user`

+For more details read the `Relationships` section in the [Query Parameters](http://apiato.io/C.features/query-parameters/) page.

 ### Error Responses formats

 Visit each feature, example the Authentication and there you will see how unauthenticate response looks like, same for Authorization, Validation and so on.